hstarmans/hexastorm/developer.md

 A user can read but not write directly to pins.
 This ensures that the host can establish precedence between instructions.

+## Alignment procedure

+You start by printing several patterns with a different dosage.
+The correct dosage and the actual size of a lane is determined.
+You then try several offsets between lanes to find the optimum.
+The backlash is ignored for the moment.

 ## Detailed description
 Look at the test folders and individually tests on how to use the code.
 The whole scanhead can be simulated virtually.
 As such, a scanner is not needed.